-I spoke at Container World 2019 in Santa Clara and shared insights on what LogDNA has learned in scaling Elastic Search using Kubernetes over the years.
+I spoke at Container World 2019 in Santa Clara and shared insights on how LogDNA scales Elastic Search using Kubernetes over the years.

 Here are some highlights from the talk and you can also find the slide deck below.

 Elastic Search is the “E” in the popular ELK stack and allows easy searching of unstructured data.
 It is a distributed full-text search engine that is queryable using a JSON API and great for logging.
-It can be scaled relatively easily because it handles clustering and syncing tasks across nodes and nodes can be added relatively easily.
+It scales relatively easily because it handles clustering and syncing tasks across nodes and nodes can be added relatively easily.
 It’s a popular choice when in the market for an out of the box solution that’s easy to get started

 Kubernetes is an open source container orchestration platform developed by Google.
 It schedules all your workloads onto all available resources.
-The cloud providers also have integrations to autoscale resources like memory and you don’t have to do it by hand.
+The cloud providers also have integrations that scales resources like memory and you don’t have to do it by hand.
 Kubernetes allows for configuration as code and static docker images enforce consistent pod behaviors across your infrastructure.
 You’ve been watching the Kubernetes hype train ship and want to jump on board.

 At LogDNA, we have made many modifications to the Elasticsearch interface and we’ve built in-house versions of the L (Logstash) and K (Kibana) of the ELK stack for better performance.

 We needed a consistent way to deploy our software across varying infrastructures.
 We run our application on both cloud and on-premise and we are agnostic to wherever our customers want to run LogDNA, whether it’s Amazon, Azure, a data center in Las Vegas, a barn in Russia, anywhere.

 We use Kubernetes to help us better automation for versioning, CI/CD and maintenance.
 We run ES on k8s at scales.